CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Vanquish was Giro’s flagship aero helmet (before the introduction of the Giro Eclipse).

-It features a removable magnetic eye shield with a Zeiss lens that you can use instead of sunglasses and further improve your aerodynamics.
-In addition, the Zeiss lens increases the contrast so that you will see potholes and other obstacles from a larger distance.
+It comes with a removable magnetic eye shield with a Zeiss lens that you can use instead of sunglasses, improving aerodynamics and increasing contrast to spot obstacles from a greater distance.

-Just keep in mind the shield is pretty large so that you will look like a time trialist.
-But, thanks to the magnets, you can remove it easily and use Vanquish as a standard aero road bike helmet.
+However, the large shield makes the rider look like a time-trialist.
+Fortunately, thanks to the magnets, you can remove it easily, so it will look like a standard aero road bike helmet.

 Another benefit of Vanquish is the MIPS technology that reduces the strain levels during impact, increasing your safety (learn more).

-The biggest downsides of Vanquish are its weight which exceeds 0.67lb (300g) in the M size without the eye shield, and the ventilation that is not as good as on Utopia or Evade 3.
+The biggest downsides of the Vanquish are its weight, which exceeds 0.67lb (300g) in the M size without the eye shield, and the ventilation, which is not as good as on the Utopia or Evade 3.

 Two WT pro cycling teams used the Giro Vanquish in the 2021 season: Team BikeExchange and Groupama – FDJ.